spotify/chartify/README.rst

 Installation
 ------------

-1. Chartify can be installed via pip:
+Chartify can be installed via pip:

 ``pip3 install chartify``

-2. Install chromedriver requirement (Optional.
-Needed for PNG output):
+Chartify depends on Google Chrome and chromedriver for PNG output.
+In most cases no additional steps are needed, but you can do the following if you experience any errors:
     - Install google chrome.
     - Download the appropriate version of chromedriver for your OS `here <https://sites.google.com/a/chromium.org/chromedriver/downloads>`_.
     - Copy the executable file to a directory within your PATH.